This is the first issue of a newsletter for those whose main news source is cable television. News networks like Fox News, CNN, and MSNBC tend to be

 Middle East Democracies

-When U.S. support for Israel is mentioned on cable TV shows, it's justified by saying that Israel is the only secular democracy in the Middle East.
+When U.S. support for Israel is mentioned on cable TV shows, it's justified by saying that Israel is the only

-Before 1953, Iran was also a secular democracy with strong ties to the West.
+a secular democracy with strong ties to the West.
+But this democracy was destroyed by the West.

-In July 1952, Iranians elected a progressive government led by Prime Minister Mohammad Mosaddegh, who would have used the proceeds from oil sales to fund
+In July 1952, Iranians elected a progressive government led by Prime Minister Mohammad Mosaddegh,

-infrastructure and social programs.
-But the British Anglo-Iranian Oil Company didn’t want to pay market rates for Iranian oil and refused to allow Iran to
+who would have used the proceeds from oil sales to fund infrastructure and social programs.
+But the British Anglo-Iranian Oil Company didn’t want

-audit their books.
-Iran’s parliament responded by voting to nationalize
+by voting to nationalize

 Iranian oil production.

-The US and British spy agencies engineered a coup d'état that overthrew Iran’s democratic government and installed a puppet government led by Shah
+The US and British spy agencies engineered a coup d'état that overthrew Iran’s democratic government and

-Mohammad Reza Pahlavi, known in the Western press as “the Shah of Iran.”
-The Shah converted Iran's democracy into an authoritarian
+installed a puppet government led by Shah Mohammad Reza Pahlavi, known in the Western press as “the Shah of

-now hates the United States, Britain, and Israel.
-They imprisoned Americans who worked at the U.S. embassy in Tehran.
-A future newsletter will cover how
+Islamic theocracy that now hates the United States, Britain, and Israel.
+They imprisoned Americans who worked at

 If the U.S. and Britain had not staged the coup d'état in 1953, Iran would today likely be a secular democracy friendly to the U.S. (and possibly Israel)